When you write your own visualizers, you might not be satisfied with the

 the constraint fails because of Action

 Actions originally contained this action.
-FDBG can’t do anything with that but to inform the user about it.
+FDBG cannot do anything with that but to inform the user about it.

 fdvar(Name, Var, FDSet)

-Actions also narrowed some variables that didn’t appear in the Vars list, this is one of them.
+Actions also narrowed some variables that did not appear in the Vars list, this is one of them.
 The meaning of the arguments is the usual, described in FDBG Writing Visualizers.
 This should normally not happen.

 Actions contained unrecognized actions too, these are copied unmodified.
-This shouldn’t happen!
+This should not happen!